Crunchbase vs PitchBook

 Choose PitchBook if:

-• You work in private equity, venture capital, investment banking, or corporate development
+• Your role is in private equity, venture capital, investment banking, or corporate development

-• You need cap tables, valuations, fund performance data, and deal multiples
+• You need institutional-grade financial data: cap tables, valuations, IRR/TVPI benchmarks, fund performance

 Choose ZoomInfo if: